nithingovindarajan/nithingovindarajan.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.kuleuven.be/wieiswie/nl/person/00129836'>Postdoctoral researcher; Dynamical Systems, Signal Processing and Data Analytics (STADIUS); KU Leuven</a>.
+subtitle: <a href='https://www.kuleuven.be/wieiswie/nl/person/00129836'>Postdoctoral researcher, STADIUS, KU Leuven</a>.

 profile:
   align: right